 Step 1) The Pods

 The conference is grouped into four pods.
-The pods are just bricks that build the two Divisions each year (step 2) and help determine permanent opponents (step 3).
+The pods are just bricks that build the two Divisions each year.
 Balance-of-power between each pod is not critical (it balances out in the divisions).
-For an 8-game format I think these groupings work best overall, but that’s up for debate (and for a 9-game format there are many more pod grouping possibilities):
+For an 8-game format I think these groupings work best, but that’s up for debate (and for a 9-game format there are many more pod grouping possibilities):

 Step 2) Divisions, and the Switch.

-The Divisions are what ultimately matter (not the pods), and this is the critical step that allows all the goals listed at the top to be met.
-The pods are paired into two round-robin divisions of 7 teams for the SEC Championship Game, on a 2-year cycle:
+The Divisions are what ultimately matter (not the pods).
+This is the critical step that allows all the goals listed at the top to be met.
+The pods are paired into two round-robin divisions of 7 teams, on a 2-year cycle:

 In EVEN years the divisions are pods [A+C] and [B+D].

 In ODD years the small pods swap places. (ergo the “Roommate Switch”)

 When you compare these divisions to the team schedules, you’ll see there is full round-robin division play each year.
 The winners of the two divisions meet in the SEC Championship Game, same as always.

 I like calling the divisions the X’s & O’s (even years) and the Y’s & Z’s (odd years).
 It’s simple, football related, and has no overlap.
 (Others have suggested just combining the pod names: NorthSouth and EastWest in even years; NorthEast and SouthWest in odd years).

 Step 3) The Formula.

-This formula provides the 8-game schedule, with a two-year cycle through the whole conference.
-Everyone has 3 permanent opponents and rotates through the other 10 teams at 5 per year:
+This formula establishes the 8-game schedule and the two-year cycle through the whole conference.
+It provides everyone 3 permanent opponents and rotates through the other 10 teams at 5 per year:

 - SMALL POD TEAMS